loricallum/ecom-blog/README.md

 ## Getting Started

-Ludus is complete multipurpose polish e-commerce template built with best practices.
+Ludus is complete multipurpose polished e-commerce and blog template built with best practices.
 It will be a perfect solution for your current or future shop, customizable into any store contains responsiveness & great UI.
 Well tested on compatible browsers.

 The template contains **40+ HTML files**, **3 Homepages**, **3 Header Styles**, **12 Dashboard Pages**, **3 Product Pages**, **7 Shop Pages**,**5 Blog Pages**, **Box mode** and generated **10 Color variations** but could